mmiernik-dev/order-managament/README.md

 ### Running Tests

-To run the test suite:
+To run the test suite (on php docker container):

 ```bash
 php bin/phpunit